-The state also has a reportable events policy that is used to follow-up on significant incidents and complaints for the Home and Community-Based Options waiver as well as State Plan Community First Choice and Community Personal Assistance Services programs.
-Once a complaint is received by the State, the Department will review the findings and supporting documentation, follow-up with appropriate entities/parties, and if necessary, determine and implement appropriate action such as recommending a CAP.
-The policy in its entirety may be found at; https://mmcp.dhmh.maryland.gov/docs/RE-POLICY-FINAL-VERSIONOHS.pdf monitored with regards to their performance in the matters of participant safeguards in the quality improvement-health and welfare section of the 1915(c) application.
+The State has one reportable events policy that is used to follow-up on significant incidents and complaints for the Home and Community-Based Options waiver as well as State Plan Community First Choice and Community Personal Assistance Services programs.
+All providers are required to comply with the reportable events policy.
+Once a complaint is received by the State, staff will review the findings and supporting documentation, follow-up with appropriate entities/parties, and if necessary, determine and implement appropriate action involving the participant, provider, etc., such as recommending a Corrective Action Plan (CAP).
+The policy in its entirety may be found at; https://mmcp.dhmh.maryland.gov/docs/RE-POLICY-FINAL-VERSIONOHS.pdf Providers are required to meet certain case management standards and are monitored with regards to their performance in the matters of participant safeguards in the quality improvement health and welfare section of the 1915(c) application.
 Performance measures are outlined in the provider solicitation and agreement monitored on a quarterly basis by the State.